coderplex-org/coderplex/README.md

 ## Contributing

 We welcome pull requests from beginners and seasoned javaScript developers alike!.
 You can work on open issues, fix bugs and more.
-Be sure to read our Contributing guide for hassel free contribution. <br/> This project follows ✨ [All Contributors](https://github.com/kentcdodds/all-contributors) ✨ guidlines to recognize all contributors.
+Be sure to read our [contributing guide](https://github.com/coderplex/coderplex/blob/v2/CONTRIBUTING.md) for hassel free contribution. <br/> This project follows ✨ [All Contributors](https://github.com/kentcdodds/all-contributors) ✨ specifications to recognize all contributors.